Plugin Overview

 Plugin Setup

-The setup method receives two key objects:
+The setup method receives three key objects:

 • GridStore: Reactive state management system